Hochdorf Chieftain's Grave

 Krausse (1999) has argued that the material in the Hochdorf burial may denote the combined position of a chief and a priest, or Sakralkönig (sacred king).

+According to Gaspani (1998) the diagonals of the rectangular burial chamber were aligned with the major lunar standstill, which occurs every 18.6 years.

 The Hochdorf grave is located within sight of the Hallstatt-era fortified settlement and 'princely seat' of the Hohenasperg, which is surrounded by other elite burials such as the Grafenbühl grave and the Kleinaspergle.

 Following the excavations of the grave the burial mound was reconstructed to its original height.
 The Keltenmuseum Hochdorf was subsequently built nearby and opened in 1991.
 During the construction of the museum the foundations of an ancient Celtic village were found, possibly the one to which the chieftain belonged.
 These were incorporated into the museum.